Skip to main content

 1. How does the University define a year?

-On and after May 1, 2020: The year is defined as the 12-month period measured backward from the date an employee uses FMLA.
+The year is defined as the 12-month period measured backward from the date an employee uses FMLA.
 With this “rolling” method, each time an employee uses FMLA, the remaining leave entitlement is the balance of the 12 weeks which has not been used during the immediately preceding 12 months.
-An example of how the new calculation method works is below:
+An example of how the calculation method works is below:

 Yes.
 If the employee has a break in service that lasted seven years or more, the time worked prior to the break will not count unless the break is due to service covered by the Uniformed Services Employment and Reemployment Rights Act (USERRA), or there is a written agreement, including a collective bargaining agreement, outlining the employer’s intention to rehire the employee after the break in service.

-4. What is the effect of a holiday on FMLA leave entitlement?
+4. What is the effect of a holiday and/or winter break pay when an employee is on leave?

 Parent means the biological parent of an employee or an individual who stands or stood in loco parentis to an employee when the employee was a child.